emersion/soju/contrib/clients.md

-gamja has been designed together with soju, so should have excellent integration. gamja supports many IRCv3 features including chat history.
+gamja has been designed together with soju, so should have excellent integration. gamja supports many IRCv3 features including chat history. gamja also provides UI to manage soju networks via the `soju.im/bouncer-networks` extension.

 # [senpai]